eddiesurman/ENG311/Workshops/Data Visualization and Presentation/README.md

-# Data Visualization and Presentation
+# What to do with what you've got when you've got it
-This file contains links to the resources that we will need for the presentation on "Cleaning Texts"
+This file contains links to the resources that we will need for the presentation on "Data Visualization and Presentation"

 # Visualization
 ## RAW